Religious fasting: Japanese history

 Japan has used fasting as punishment for meat consumption.
-Consumption of domesticated animals was banned by Emperor Tenmu in 675 A.D. from April to September due to Buddhist influences.Wild game was exempt.
+Consumption of domesticated animals was banned by Emperor Tenmu in 675 CE from April to September due to Buddhist influences.
+Wild game was exempt.
 These laws were regularly flouted.
 According to the Engishiki, in the Heian Period, fasts began to be used as punishment for the Buddhist sin of meat consumption, initially for 3 days.
 Eating meat other than seafood, defined here simply as "meat", was seen by Buddhist elite as a kind of spiritually corrupted practice.

 By the Kamakura Period, much stricter enforcement and punishments began, with an order from Ise Shrine for a fast for 100 days for eating wild or domestic animals as defined above.
 Anyone who ate with someone who ate "meat" was required to fast for 21 days.
 Anyone who ate with someone who ate with someone who consumed "meat" was required to fast for 7 days.